bradleymconrad/SetupSkyLOSA/docs/instructions.rst

 "Maximizer"
 -----------

 The *maximizer* utility permits the user to obtain the maximum relative uncertainty over the :math:`\alpha_N-\beta` domain given a measurement period.
 This is useful as it allows a user to optimally position the sky-LOSA camera during a predicted measurement period.
-The utility can be initiated by selecting *File ⭢ "Maximizer": Compute Period Maximum* or by pressing *Ctrl + M*.
+The utility can be initiated by selecting *File ⭢ "Maximizer": Compute Period Maximum*, by pressing *Ctrl+M*, or by pressing the *Run "Maximizer" Utility"* button.
 The software then prompts the user for two inputs, as shown in the screenshot below:

   1. A radio button input prompting the user whether maximization should be performed over the currently selected sky model (default) or over all sky groups.